DHTMLX/docs-suite/docs/tabbar/api/tabbar_addtab_method.md

 @signature: {'addTab(config: ITabbarConfig, index: number): void;'}

 @params:
-- `view: object` - an object of a tab
+- `config: object` - an object of a tab
 - `index: number` - the position to add a tab into

 @example: